AzadehJafariML/MarmoMind/README.md

    Vander Tuin C, Everling S (2023). *In vivo functional brain mapping using ultra-high-field fMRI in awake common marmosets.* STAR Protocols 4(4):102586.

-   Version 1 of this agent handles detection, conversion, naming, logging, and quality control, the stage that feeds processing pipeline.
-Future versions will implement the preprocessing and fMRI analysis steps described in the protocol directly.
-Please attention no real data is published here.
+   Version alpha of this agentic AI system is the feasibility study that handles detection, conversion, naming, logging, and quality control stages that feed processing pipeline.
+Future versions will implement the preprocessing and fMRI analysis steps described in the protocol directly using **LangGraph** and **supervisor-Worker orchestration**.

 # MarmoMind